imagekit-developer/imagekit-ios/README.md

 ## Support

-For any feedback or to report any issues or general implementation support please reach out to [support@imagekit.io](mailto:support@imagekit.io)
+For any feedback or to report any issues or general implementation support, please reach out to [support@imagekit.io](mailto:support@imagekit.io)

 ## Links
 * [Documentation](https://docs.imagekit.io)